Objective, Burma!: Nominations

-Cole felt that Bessie did not deserve his credit on the film for story, saying he only contributed some pages, and felt he and MacDougall should have had it.
+The film's screenwriter Lester Cole felt that Alvah Bessie did not deserve a film credit for the story, saying he only contributed some pages, and felt he and Ranald MacDougall should have had it instead.
 However, he decided not to challenge the credit because Bessie was a friend.
-Cole was disappointed, however, when Bessie went on to earn an Oscar nomination.
+However, Cole was further disappointed when Bessie earned an Oscar nomination.